AmyangXYZ/VeRNet/README.md

 The `assets` and `toplogies` directories hold image/vector assets and JSON topology layouts respectively.
 These are not logical in and of themselves, but hold static information that's used in the directories mentioned above.

-Finally, the 3D models that are used to represent nodes in the network simulation are stored as `.gltf` files in the `public/models` directory.
+Finally, the 3D models that are used to represent nodes in the network emulation are stored as `.gltf` files in the `public/models` directory.
 They are stored in `public` rather than `src` due to the scope of the files that ThreeJS can read.

 ## Backend Logic and Execution Process
+`Node` class
+- `constructor()` - registers message handlers for each different type of message.
+- `Run()` - when information is received, its type (message or packet) is determined and the information is added to the queue of message handlers or packet handlers accordingly.
+- Handlers - each of the methods below work with a different type of message/packet.
+They add the messages/packets to their respective queues and post messages with any payloads.
+  - `registerMsgHandler(type: number, handler: MsgHandler)`
+  - `registerPktHandler(type: number, handler: MsgHandler)`
+  - `initMsgHandler(msg: Message)`
+  - `routingMsgHandler(msg: Message)`
+  - `statsSubscribeHandler(msg: Message)`
+  - `asnMsgHandler(msg: Message)`
+  - `dataPktHandler(pkt: Packet)`
+- `action()` - when called, pops the first packet available from the queue, posts its message, and increments a packet counter.

+`NetworkHub` class
+- `constructor()` - initializes instance data (i.e. lists of nodes/flows, K-D Trees), loads `.json` topologies into a list, and has several `watch()` calls to wait for the user to perform certain actions.
+- `handleMsg(msg: Message)` - handles messages from each node on the control plane, whether it's a `DONE` confirmation or a status report.
+- `handlePkt(pkt: Packet)` - assigns each packet a protocol type and places each one in the corresponding collection.
+- `clearNodes()` - Terminates all nodes' web workers, and clears the lists of links and nodes.
+- `LoadTopology()` - Depending on which topology is selected (random or preset), the function generates/fetches the positions and types of every node in the network, and adds them to the `Nodes` collection to be used later.
+- `EstablishConnection()` - establishes links and connections between nodes based on node type (TSCH, TSN, 5G) using a K-D Tree and K-nearest neighbors.
+- `connect(v1: number, v2: number)` - unlike `EstablichConnection`, adds a link between two user-specified nodes.
+The user can override the typical constraints placed on different node types.
+- `StartWebWorkers()` - starts a web worker (background process) for each node in the network, to collect real-time packet and flow data to be displayed.
+- `AddNode(type: number)` - adds a randomly positioned node to the list of nodes.
+- `AddLink(v1: number, v2: number)` - creates a wired or wireless link between two nodes and adds the link object to the list of links.
+- `ConstructRoutingGraph()` - builds an adjacency list of nodes based on the current state of the network's links.
+This will be useful for future functions.
+- `findPath(srcId: number, dstId: number)` - uses Dijkstra's Algorithm to find the shortest path in the network between the two specified nodes, assuming their IDs are valid.
+- `AddFlows(num_flows: number)` - Generates a specified number of random flows between end systems in the network, to be displayed in the Flows panel (source node, destination node, path between them, etc.).
+- `Run()` - starts the emulation and starts the ASN timer.
+- `Step()` - increments the ASN value while logging the result.
+- `Pause()` - pauses the emulation by setting `this.Running` to `false`.
+- `Reset()` - clears all timers and packets from the emulation.

 This is the sequence of actions that takes place in the `main` section of `useDrawTopology` when the site is accessed and a preset is loaded:
 - `setCamera()` - sets the camera's position and view angle to their defaults, where it's looking at the scene from above.
 - `addLights()` - adds ambient lighting and a shadow-casting spotlight effect from above.
 - `drawGround()` - draws the `ThreeJS` plane with size proportional to the preset network grid.
 This allows objects to be placed on a surface.
 - `animate()` - calculates the positions and timings of the packets that will be sent from node to node, and adds them to the plane.
-The animation will play when the use starts the simulation.
+The animation will play when the use starts the emulation.
 - `await loadGLTFModels()` - There are 11 different 3D models that need to be loaded into the scene.
 This asynchronous function fetches the `.gltf` files, rotates and scales them, and adds them to the `modelTemplates` list.
 - `Network.LoadTopology()` - this is called on `Network`, our instance of the `NetworkHub` class.
-Depending on which topology is selected (random or preset), the function generates/fetches the positions and types of every node in the network, and adds them to the `Nodes` collection to be used later.
 - `drawNodes()` - traverses the `modelTemplates` list, and adds a label and drag box to each template before placing them into the scene.
 - `createDragControls()` - gives the user the ability to drag the nodes to any position on the plane they wish.
 It also has event listeners that will update the links and packets based on the nodes' new positions.
-- `Network.EstablishConnection()` - establishes links and connections between nodes based on node type (TSCH, TSN, 5G) using a K-D Tree and K-nearest neighbors.
+- `Network.EstablishConnection()`
 - `drawLinks()` - draws an arc-shaped line between any two nodes that share a link established in the previous function call.
 Based on the link type, the line is either dashed (wireless) or solid (wired).
-- `Network.ConstructRoutingGraph()` - builds an adjacency list of nodes based on the current state of the network's links.
-This will be useful for future functions.
-- `Network.AddFlows(3)` - Generates a specified number of random flows between end systems in the network, to be displayed in the Flows panel (source node, destination node, path between them, etc.).
-- `Network.StartWebWorkers()` - starts a web worker (background process) for each node in the network, to collect real-time packet and flow data to be displayed.
+- `Network.ConstructRoutingGraph()`
+- `Network.AddFlows(num_flows: number)`
+- `Network.StartWebWorkers()`

 ## Tutorial for Protocol Design and Evaluation